-In this article, we'll cover a relatively newer medication called Galliprant.
-It is imperative to understand the pros and cons associated with any new medicine prior to administering it to your furry friend.
-Furthermore, we'll discuss alternative treatment options available and why you should strongly consider them.
+In this article, we'll cover a relatively new medication called Galliprant.
+We'll also discuss alternative treatment options that are available and why you should strongly consider them.

 What is Galliprant for Dogs

-Galliprant for dogs is a non-steroidal anti-inflammatory drug (NSAID) developed to treat pain and inflammation associated with osteoarthritis.
-The medication requires a prescription and should only be administered under the supervision of a veterinarian.
+Galliprant (scientific name, grapiprant) for dogs is a non-steroidal anti-inflammatory drug (NSAID) that treats pain and inflammation associated with osteoarthritis, also known as oa pain.
+It requires a prescription and should only be administered under veterinary supervision.

 How Does Galliprant Work

-Many non-steroidal anti-inflammatory drugs that are also developed to manage pain work by inhibiting the COX enzyme which therefore inhibits the development of inflammation.
-However, these medications target the entire COX pathway, including its protective functions.
-Therefore, a magnitude of adverse reactions may possibly develop.
+Many NSAIDs manage oa pain by inhibiting the COX enzyme, which produces inflammatory substances called prostaglandins.
+Thus, by inhibiting the COX enzyme, NSAIDs inhibit inflammation.
+However, these anti-inflammatory medications target the entire COX pathway, including its protective functions.
+Therefore, many adverse reactions may develop.

-Galliprant it different.
-It works by targeting the EP4 receptor, the main contributor of pain and inflammation associated with canine osteoarthritis.
-Galliprant does this without involving the COX pathway, differing it greatly from other NSAIDs on the market.
+Galliprant is different.
+Rather than targeting the COX enzyme, it inhibits the EP4 receptor, the main contributor of oa pain and inflammation.
+Galliprant does this without involving the COX pathway.

-In fact, due to its safety margins, Galliprant is one of the only NSAIDs that doesn't require regular expensive and invasive monitoring of the vital organs that is often necessary for other non-steroidal anti-inflammatory drugs.
-Additionally, studies have found that many dogs who weren't able to tolerate other conventional anti-inflammatory drugs are actually able to handle Galliprant without any issues.
+In fact, due to its safety margins, Galliprant is one of the only NSAIDs that doesn't require regular monitoring of the vital organs that is often necessary for other NSAIDs.
+Additionally, studies have found that many dogs who weren't able to tolerate other conventional NSAIDs could tolerate Galliprant without any issues.

 What is Galliprant Used For

-Veterinarians prescribe Galliprant to treat pain and inflammation associated with canine osteoarthritis.
-Arthritis is a general term used to describe abnormal changes in the joint.
-There are several different types of arthritis but osteoarthritis is the most common among them.
-In fact, studies show that osteoarthritis affects approximately one in five dogs.
+Veterinarians prescribe Galliprant for the control of pain and inflammation associated with canine osteoarthritis.
+Arthritis is a general term used to describe joint inflammation.
+There are many different types of arthritis, with osteoarthritis being the most common type in dogs.
+Osteoarthritis affects approximately 20 to 25% dogs.

 What is Canine Osteoarthritis

-Some of the earliest signs of arthritis are merely a reluctance to do certain activities that were once enjoyed.
-Osteoarthritis pain can result in even the simplest things becoming challenges.
-Your dog may shy away from going on walks or find little interest in playing catch.
+One sign, which is subtle and can occur early, is a reluctance to do certain activities that were once enjoyable.
+Osteoarthritis pain can make even the simplest things more challenging.
+For example, your dog may shy away from going on walks or find little interest in playing catch.